The Ultimate Guide on How to Buy a Recliner

 The gentle movement of a rocking chair with the plush comfort of a recliner?
 Sign us up!
 Rocker recliners are a popular option for both the living room and the nursery.

-Recliners are abundant in comfort, and often times, size.
+Recliners are abundant in comfort, and often, size.
 If you’re short on space, consider a wall recliner that requires only six inches between the wall and the frame.

-If you find it difficult to rise from a seated position, you may want to consider a lift chair.
+If you find it difficult to rise from a seated position, you may want to consider lift chairs.
 Lift chairs are equipped with a powered lifting mechanism that pushes the chair up from its base to support the user in rising.

 Chair-and-a-half recliners, wide recliners, or (our favorite term) big man recliners—whatever you call them, oversized recliners are the ultimate in comfort.
 Whether you really are a big man or you’re a smaller person, you’ll love curling up or stretching out in a bigger, plusher version of the classic, American recliner.